sinkaroid/umarun/README.md

 # Umarun
 umarun = "**U**n**MAR**shal**U**(you)-**N**gentod", that's all
-Simple implementation, how to decompile your friend's "rubish" code,
+Simple implementation, how to decompile your friend's "rubbish" code,

 > Oopss, either trash or logs inside isn't?